Cacti/documentation/How-To-Determine-Template-Version.md

-# How to determine a Cacti template version
+# How To Determine a Cacti Template Version

 Users are often bewildered when they are unable to import templates found on the forum and presented with the error, **Error: XML: Hash version does not